libsl3 1.3.51003

 This class can be used to read from and write to a sl3::Database.

-A sl3::DbValues can hold different types.
-It can be defined if any type is allowed for an instance or only a certain one.
+An sl3::DbValue can hold different types.
+You can define whether any type is allowed for an instance or only a specific one.

 There are two sl3::Type properties.
-One defines the type rule, the other the type value.
+One defines the type rule, and the other defines the type value.

 Both properties are used to validate reads and writes at runtime.

-If a value is set or read that is omitted by the type property an sl3::ErrTypeMisMatch exception is thrown.
+If a value is set or read that is not allowed by the type property, an sl3::ErrTypeMisMatch exception is thrown.

 Setting a value can be done via